 Priority Number 1: Carbohydrates

 Fink, Burgoon, and Mikesky, authors of “Practical Applications in Sports Nutrition,” recommend that immediately following a game, soccer players consume 1.2 grams of carbohydrates per kilogram of body weight, and even up to 2.0 grams per kilogram for those athletes who are highly active during the game.
 So, depending on position played, a 154-pound soccer player should aim for consuming 84 to 140 grams of carbohydrates immediately following exercise.
-This can be accomplished by consuming 8 ounces of fruit juice (25 grams), two slices of bread (30 grams) and 1 cup of low-fat fruit yogurt (40 grams).
+This can be accomplished by consuming 8 ounces of 100 percent fruit juice (25 grams), 1.5 ounces of whole-wheat crackers (30 grams) and 1 cup of low-fat fruit yogurt (40 grams).
 For additional carbohydrates, drinking 8 ounces of a sports drink immediately following your game will provide another 13 to 19 grams.

 Repair with Protein